saulm96/MTGApiProject/README.md

-Responsive Design: Optimized for mobile devices, ensuring ease of use across various screen sizes.
+Responsive Design: Optimized for mobile devices, ensuring ease of use across various screen sizes(Actually only available on phones and pc screens).

 Dynamic Carousel: A carousel with a fade effect and point indicators for improved visual presentation on the landing page.